edrichhans/hermeneutic-candles/README.md

 - The service uses `connect-go` for its GRPC client and server
 - The `adapter` pattern is implemented to easily add more exchanges
-- The websocket connection automatically retries for 5 times (linear backoff) in case the connection to the server is unintentionally terminated.
+- The websocket connection automatically retries for 5 times (linear backoff) in case dialing the server fails.
 Can be improved as necessary
 - There is a primitive backpressure handling by way of limiting the channel buffer size and setting the maximum number of trades per interval.
 This can be optimized in the future.

 ### Diagram